 Types of anti-fungal that work well against Malassezia

-Ketoconazole; both oral and in the form of a topical shampoo are currently recommended as treatment for malassezia folliculitis.
+Ketoconazole; both oral and in the form of a topical shampoo are currently recommended as a treatment for Malassezia folliculitis.
 This form of treatment should be discontinued immediately when the lesions have disappeared.

 There are other topical antifungals that are recommended for the treatment of Pityrosporum folliculitis such as ciclopirox olamine cream, alcohol econazole cream, and salicylic acid solution (usually made up of 5% benzoic acid).
 A solution of selenium sulfide shampoo in water and 50% propylene glycol is a viable treatment too.
 Other successful topical treatments include; tea tree oil, Cinnamic acid, and tacrolimus.